flohansen/mesher-proxy/README.md

-# Sentinel: Simplistic development server for building web applications
+# Sentinel: Simple development server for building web applications

 ## Features
 * Proxy: A configurable proxy server to test your application and its dependencies.